aswatisrl/vidi-mqtt-driver/README.md

 - 4 GB RAM
 - 20 GB storage

+During the setup you will also need a license key and the credentials for pulling the images from the GitHub Container Registry.
+Please contact your sales representative or authorized reseller to obtain them.

 ### Login to the container repository
 The containers are hosted in a GitHub repository.
-By issuing the `docker compose up` command, Docker will try to pull the images from the GitHub repository.
-Since the repository is not publicly accessible, you need a valid username and password to pull the containers.
-You should have received the credentials *GH_USERNAME* and *GH_PASSWORD* by your sales representative.
+By issuing the `docker compose up` command, Docker will try to pull the images from the GitHub Container Registry.
+Since the repository is not publicly accessible, you need a valid username (*GH_USERNAME*) and password (*GH_PASSWORD*) to pull the Docker images.

 Open a console on the host machine (the one that will run the containers) and run the command: